mzilverberg/GoogleFonts/README.md

 		)
 	);

-*Note that you can pass the weights as a string or as an array*
+*Note that you can pass the weights as a string or as an array*.

 When you only want to use one font, you can use a shorter notation: